kokoal/drupal-docker-compose/README.md

 # Drupal docker-compose
 A docker-compose and tools to fast launch a Drupal project.

+## Requirements
+- Docker is installed and running
+- Traefik is installed and running
+- Docker compose is installed

 ## Set up environment variables
-* Before doing annything you need to change environment variables as you wish
+- Before doing annything you need to change environment variables as you wish

 Variable | Definition
 ------------ | -------------